kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Requirements

 - Wordpress version must be 5.0 or higher (lower might work, but not tested)
-- Flarum version must be beta 10 or higher
+- Flarum version must be beta 13
 - You must have SSH and Composer access on the Flarum hosting
-- Flarum server must be able to use Bazaar, which often requires 1GB of RAM or swap
 - Wordpress and Flarum must be hosted on the same domain, or subdomains of the same domain (cookie limitations)
 - Wordpress and Flarum must be accessible via HTTPS and HTTP urls must be redirected to HTTPS
 - Wordpress and Flarum may be hosted on the same server or a different server